 Finding your way to Maysville is easy.
 The city is less than an hour and a half from Cincinnati-Northern Kentucky International Airport (CVG) and Lexington’s Blue Grass Airport.
 Both cater to most of the major airlines.
 Just 15 minutes from Maysville is the Fleming-Mason County Airport which provides wonderful access for private planes.
 Traveling by car?
 Maysville is only an hour northeast of Lexington, Kentucky on US 68 or only an hour southeast of Cincinnati, Ohio on the AA Hwy.
 Enticed by the notion of touring Maysville by motorcycle?
 Visitors are more than welcome.

 Regardless of the time of year – activities, adventures and moments to share abound here.
-We invite you to use this website as a resource for “ALL THINGS MAYSVILLE’.
-Should you have any additional questions or needs about Maysville Kentucky, please don’t hesitate to call (606) 564-5419.
 Our goal is to provide the ultimate in service – whether you are looking for a weekend getaway, sporting event, meeting destination, or a new place to live and work.
-We hope to help every visitor go home with a great story to tell about the natural charm of Maysville Kentucky, as well as the desire to come back and visit again….and again…and again.
+We hope to help every visitor go home with a great story to tell about the natural charm of Maysville Kentucky, as well as the desire to come back and visit again…and again…and again.